When family members step in to care for children

 I am pleased the Council has accepted my recommendations and the changes it has made will ensure whether foster carers in the Borough are not impacted in this way.
 We issued a report into Council’s duties towards friends and family foster carers in 2013, and this case serves a timely reminder of the effects on vulnerable families where the Councils get things wrong.”

-If you think that you may be entitled to financial assistance for looking after a child in your care or need advice about any other legal aspects of caring for them, our specialist award winning team of family solicitors can offer you expert guidance.
+If you think that you may be entitled to financial assistance for looking after a child in your care or need advice about any other legal aspects of caring for them, our specialist award-winning team of family solicitors can offer you expert guidance.
 We also have a legal aid contact to undertake work under the Legal Aid Scheme where legal aid is available and the client is eligible.
-Call Louise Law on 0191 232 9547 for more information or take a look at our related web pages: care proceedings solicitors, kinship carers.
+Call Louise Law on 0191 232 9547 for more information or take a look at our related web pages: care proceedings solicitors, kinship carers, grandparent solicitors.